http://raglu.ch/?CAMS=lesben-sex-chat 1. Validity

 If the products distributed by the Seller are imported goods, the price agreed in the order confirmation shall be based on the exchange rate of the foreign currency (mostly US dollars) as quoted on the pertinent foreign exchange market on the date of the order confirmation.
 Should the foreign currency exchange rate change as at the delivery date, the Seller reserves the right to adapt the agreed price in euros in line with the change in the exchange rate.

-go here 4.
+enter site 4.
 Shipping and passing of risk

 The item(s) shall always be shipped at the Purchaser's expense.
 The shipping route and means of shipping shall, unless otherwise agreed, be chosen by the Seller.
 The goods shall be insured at the Purchaser's request and at its own expense.